tspiegs/0toCloud/README.md

 run 0tocloud.sh --help to see usage

-CURRENTLY UBUNTU ONLY! will be working on OSX when I have time :)
+CURRENTLY UBUNTU  64 bit ONLY! will be working on OSX when I have time :)

 Running the startup script will (after a few more commits):
   1. Download Terraform